Best Airline for Pets in Checked Cargo (2026)

 The history matters because: (1) it shows that pet cargo safety is not guaranteed even at major US carriers; (2) it demonstrates that DOT and consumer pressure can force airlines to suspend pet programs entirely; (3) it explains why Alaska and Hawaiian retain strong pet cargo programs (they invested in handling infrastructure and kept incident rates low).

-For pet relocation that requires cargo transport on US routes United used to serve, current options are: drive (if domestic), use Alaska/Hawaiian routing if available, or use a pet relocation service that books cargo space on Lufthansa, KLM, or Air France connecting flights.
+For pet relocation that requires cargo transport on US routes United used to serve, current options are: drive (if domestic), use Alaska/Hawaiian routing or American Airlines Cargo PetEmbark if available, or use a pet relocation service that books cargo space on Lufthansa or Air France-KLM connecting flights.

 6. Temperature embargoes (universal but airline-specific)